Jimmy Riddle: Biography

 Riddle was born in Dyersburg, Tennessee and got into show business in Memphis, Tennessee at age 16 by passing the hat in a local beer joint.
 He moved to Texas in 1939 where he later met Roy Acuff.
-He joined Acuff's Smokey Mountain Boys group in 1943 and became a regular member of the band. playing harmonica, piano, and accordion, until his death.
+He joined Acuff's Smokey Mountain Boys group in 1943 and left to serve in WWII in 1944 and came back and became a regular member of the band. playing harmonica, piano, and accordion, until his death.

 Riddle was a featured performer on Hee Haw in the late 1960s and early 1970s.
 One day in 1970 he and guitarist Jackie Phelps were fooling around backstage, Phelps doing the rhythmic knee-slapping known as hambone while Riddle eefed.
 Co-star Junior Samples was so impressed he encouraged the two to perform the routine for the producers.
 "The Hambone Brothers" became a semi-regular feature of the show.
 In the early 1980s Riddle joined Boxcar Willie's touring band, playing the harmonica solos, but remained in Acuff's band on the Opry.

+Riddle is commemorated in Cockney rhyming slang: to go for a Jimmy Riddle is to urinate or piddle.

 Riddle died of cancer in Nashville in 1982, aged 64.